shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 *Figure 6: Implementation Plan*

-✨ Governance and transition planning ensured accountability beyond go-live.
+✨ Clear governance and transition planning ensures accountability beyond go-live and smooth adoption of new processes.

 ---